acusworth/Java8Learning/README.md

 There are two tasks:

-- `gradle build` to generate the class files
+- `make build` to generate the class files
-- `gradle run` to execute the main class
+- `make run` to execute the main class

 To debug you must execute the HelloWorld Class, like so: